vuetifyjs/vuetify/packages/docs-next/src/pages/en/customization/sass-variables.md

 ## Webpack install

 This section assumes you have already followed our Webpack guide on the [Quick start](/getting-started/quick-start#webpack-install) page.
 The option can vary depending upon the version of [sass-loader](https://github.com/webpack-contrib/sass-loader) you are use using.
 Ensure that you use the proper syntax when setting up the SASS/SCSS data options as they have different line endings.
-You can find more information about [prependData](https://github.com/webpack-contrib/sass-loader#prependdata) on sass-loader's Github page.
+You can find more information about [additionalData](https://github.com/webpack-contrib/sass-loader#additionaldata) or [prependData](https://github.com/webpack-contrib/sass-loader/tree/v8.0.0#prependdata) on sass-loader's Github page.

 ```js
 // webpack.config.js